cpldcpu/cpldcpu.github.io/content/posts/2025/10/bitnetmcu-cnn-implementation/index.md

   - Microcontroller
 tags:
   - BitNetMCU
-summary: "Implementing a depthwise CNN architecture in BitNetMCU achiever >99.5% MNIST accuracy on a low-end 32-bit microcontroller with 4 kB RAM and 16 kB flash."
+summary: "Combining a deep-depthwise CNN architecture with variable quantization in BitNetMCU achieves >99.5% MNIST accuracy on a low-end 32-bit microcontroller with 4 kB RAM and 16 kB flash."
 showTableOfContents: true
 draft: true
 ---